vikasgkv/youtube-data-harvesting-and-warehousing.py/README.md

 + Next click on Push to MongoDB to store data in MongoDB .

-+ Select a channel name from the dropdown Channel Details and click on Push to SQL to import data into PostgreSQL.
++ Select a channel name from the dropdown Channel Details and click on Push to SQL to import data.

-+ Once imported, you can select the Analysis and Reports Page from the drop down to get a detailed analysis of the collected data.